Aly Ndom

-Aly Ndom (born 30 May 1996) is a French professional footballer who plays for Canadian Premier League club Pacific FC.
+Aly Ndom (born 30 May 1996) is a French professional footballer who plays as a defensive midfielder for Visakha in the Cambodian Premier League.

 Early life

 Ndom played youth football with AS Saint-Ouen-l'Aumône.
 He joined the youth system of State Reims in 2012.

 Club career

 In 2014, Ndom began playing at the senior level with Stade Reims B. Ndom made his debut with the Reims first team in Ligue 2 on 20 February 2016 in the 4-1 match against Paris Saint-Germain.
 Ndom helped Reims win the 2017–18 Ligue 2, helping promote them to the Ligue 1 for the 2018–19 season.

 In January 2019, he was loaned to fellow Ligue 1 side Caen for the remainder of the season, with Caen holding a purchase option, upon the end of the loan.
 After suffering an injury soon after his arrival in a reserve match, he made his debut for the Caen first team on 31 March 2019 against Monaco.
 After his debut, he subsequently re-injured his knee, ending his time with the club with just a sole first-team appearance.

 In July 2019, he signed with Ligue 2 club Auxerre.

 In September 2022, Ndom signed with Romanian club Chindia Târgoviște in Liga I. In mid-January 2023, after appearing in one league match and two cup matches, he agreed to terminate his contract with the club by mutual consent.

 In January 2023, he signed with Viterbese in the Italian third-tier Serie C. However, a month later, on 1 February 2023, Ndom's contract with Viterbese was terminated by mutual consent.

 On 6 February 2023, he signed with Finnish Veikkausliiga club IFK Mariehamn.
 He was named to the league's Team of the Month for October.

 On 8 February 2024, Ndom signed a two-year contract with Canadian Premier League club Pacific FC.
 On 17 May, he suffered an Achilles tendon rupture that would cause him to miss the remainder of the 2024 season.
 During his seven matches across all competitions in 2024, Pacific did not concede a single goal while Ndom was on the pitch.
+He returned to play in 2025, playing a prominent role, scoring six goals across all competitions.

+In late December 2025, he signed with Indonesian Super League club Persijap Jepara for 2026.

+In July 2026, he signed with Visakha in the Cambodian Premier League.